(Published January 2013, last updated June 2023)

 Chambres d’Hôtes

-Le Jardin de la Raze (three rooms, six people)
+Le Jardin de la Raze (3 rooms, 6 people)

 Campground